Sautéed Asparagus Recipe with Garlic and Parmesan

 How to buy asparagus

-Springtime is always the best time to buy asparagus.
-But no matter when you're buying it, make sure to look for smaller stalks.
-Thick asparagus can be quite woody and hard to chew.
-Thinner is better.
+Springtime is always the best time to buy asparagus, but no matter when you’re buying it, make sure to look for smaller stalks.
+Thick asparagus can be quite woody and hard to chew, so the thinner the better.

-Also, take a look at the tops of the spears.
-If they've started to wilt or look slimy, don't buy them.
+Also, look at the spears’ tops.
+Don’t buy them if they’ve started to wilt or look slimy.

-My preference is usually a simply prepared protein and a big green salad.
-Here are my favorites:
+My preference is usually a simply prepared protein like my baked pork chops or honey garlic chicken and a big green salad.

 Ingredients